Advent of Code 2017, Day 14: Disk Defragmentation

 The second tip for today’s challenge involves the unique attribute.

-As we iterate over each coordinate we check whether it is in the key of the visited dictionary.
+As we iterate over each coordinate we check whether it is in

 The key of the dictionary is, by default, just a regular list.
 This means KDB has to scan through the list, element-by-element until either it finds what it was looking for, or the end of the list is reached.
 In Big O notation, this is known as O(N) - the complexity increases in a linear fashion with the size of the data.